Image

 Castoroides ohioensis

-A huge beaver found throughout most of North America.
-It was much larger than today’s beaver and approached the size of today's black bear.
+A huge beaver is found throughout most of North America.
+It was much larger than today’s beaver and approached the size of today’s black bear.
 Some studies estimate that the largest giant beaver could reach almost 300 pounds!
 (1.4 million–11,000 years ago)

 Smilodon fatalis